 As a seasoned professional with more than 30 years of experience, Connie is a communications leader who is passionate about public relations and community engagement.
 She has managed a broad range of communications and public relations issues, programs, and projects in both the public and private sectors.

 As the Community Relations Officer for the City of Stockton, she has spent the last 19 years driving communications and strategies for many challenging and sensitive issues impacting our community and managing communications channels and platforms, such as the City’s website, social media sites, Customer Response Management System, the public records requests process, and the Government Access Television station.

 Her education and certifications include a Bachelor of Science in Information Systems Management from the University of San Francisco, and an Accreditation in Public Relations (APR), an internationally recognized certification from the Public Relations Society of America and the Universal Accreditation Board.

 While she is not working, you’ll find her creating quilts and refinishing furniture – mostly for her three adult children.
 Her first grandchild was born in 2021, so my favorite pastime is now “anything to do with Dean.”

 Lael Wageneck, APR

 Lael Wageneck, APR, is the Public Information Officer for the Santa Barbara County Public Works Department which serves over 400,000 residents.
 He has over 15 years of experience in media production, public relations and public administration, and has presented a many CAPIO conferences on topics from photography to ethics.
-He previously served on the CAPIO Board as the Central California Regional Chair from 2015-17.
+He currently serves as CAPIO president elect and previously served on the CAPIO Board as the Central California Regional Chair from 2015-17.